graphql/graphql-spec/spec/Section 6 -- Execution.md

 is maintained through execution, ensuring that fields appear in the executed response in a stable and predictable order.

-CollectFields(objectType, selectionSet, variableValues, taggedMemberName, visitedFragments):
+CollectFields(objectType, selectionSet, variableValues, taggedMemberFieldName, visitedFragments):

-  * If {taggedMemberName} is not provided, initialize it to {null}.
+  * If {taggedMemberFieldName} is not provided, initialize it to {null}.
   * If {visitedFragments} is not provided, initialize it to the empty set.
   * Initialize {groupedFields} to an empty ordered map of lists.
   * For each {selection} in {selectionSet}: